DenTelezhkin/DTTableViewManager/README.md

 	[self insertTableItem:model toIndexPath:indexPath];
 	[self insertTableItem:model toIndexPath:indexPath withRowAnimation:UITableViewRowAnimationAutomatic];

+## What else do you have?

 List is not full, for additional features like:

-* Search for tableItem / tableItems
+* Search for tableItem / tableItems, getting all items from one section etc.
 * Section headers/footers titles and custom views
 * Section manipulations (delete, reload, move)